randdusing/cordova-plugin-bluetoothle/readme.md

 * enable - Bluetooth isn't enabled (Request user to enable Bluetooth)
 * disable - Bluetooth isn't disabled (Can't enabled if already disabled)
 * startScan - Scan couldn't be started (Is the scan already running?)
+* permissions - ACCESS_COARSE_LOCATION permission not granted, which is required for scanning in API >= 23
 * stopScan - Scan couldn't be stopped (Is the scan already stopped?)
 * retrieveConnected - Failed to retrieve connected devices (Is the device iOS?)
 * connect - Connection attempt failed (Is the device address correct?)